ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 The above will first prepare a hydropower GeoPackage file, then pre-process the raw data, create a config file for SPIDER to use, and finally run GLAES.
 This will be done for each country provided.

->[!NOTE]
->When running multiple countries, you must only run countries in groups that all need hydropower considered or do not, so that the config file is correct for each country.
+Remember to deactive the `prep` environment before beginning the next step.

 ### 3.2 Run SPIDER
->[!NOTE]
-> Remember to deactivate the `prep` environment.
+>[!IMPORTANT]
+>Before running this step, it's important to know the following:
+> - You must check that the config file is correct for each country you intend to run results for.
+These can be found in the `ccg-spider/prep` folder.
+> - The version of ccg-spider that is used is `Commit 2eed525`.
+We recommend using this version for Geo-X-data-prep, but you can change it to best fit your needs.
+> - Do not use multiple `&&` symbols to run more than one country at once.
+Only one set of `blank.tif` and `blank_proj.tif` files will be generated based on the first country, which will lead to inaccurate hexagon files for subsequent countries.

-Now you will need to move to the `ccg-spider/prep` directory, activate the `spider` environment, and use the SPIDER CLI.
+Now, you will need to move to the `ccg-spider/prep` directory, activate the `spider` environment, and use the SPIDER CLI.

 Take the following command, replace `[COUNTRY NAME]` with the name of the country you are studying without spaces or periods, and paste it into your terminal: